Jamesits/soundid-eq-converter/README.md

 0. Create a speaker profile using SoundID Reference Measure
 0. Load the speaker profile to SoundID Reference using any output device
-0. Select your target mode and Dry/Wet ratio (these configuration will be baked in)
+0. Select your target mode and dry/wet ratio (these configuration will be baked in)
 0. On the left sidebar, click on the "…" menu -> Export -> Dolby Atoms Renderer
 0. Save the exported profile to your desired location (by default in `%AppData%\Sonarworks\SoundID Reference\Sonarworks Projects\Exported Presets`)
 0. Run the converter: `python3 convert.py <exported-profile.txt> <config.txt>`
 0. Put the generated file to `%ProgramFiles%\EqualizerAPO\config\config.txt`
 0. Profit

+If you have multiple audio devices with EqualizerAPO APO enabled, you need to add a `Device: ` line to the generated configuration file to make the configuration apply to the correct device.
+The line can be copied from the Configurator app with the "Copy Device command to clipboard" button.